The Coders Programming Themselves Out of a Job

 Before that happens, anyone who works with code may want to consider the benefits enjoyed by self-automation.
 They’re a sort of test case for how automation could deliver a higher quality of life to the average worker, albeit an imperfect one.
 “The problem is for automation to work, it needs to be democratized,” Woodcock told me.
 “It’s a step forward that it’s not a corporate manager who’s delivering automation.
 It’s still not a democratic process.”
 Self-automators are acting alone, deciding when and how to replace their own job with code.
 Ideally, automation decisions would happen collectively, with colleagues’ and peers’ input, so, the gains could be evenly distributed.

 In 1932, Bertrand Russell wrote that “a great deal of harm is being done in the modern world by the belief in the virtuousness of work, and that the road to happiness and prosperity lies in an organized diminution of work.”
 In 2018, that might mean self-automators reclaiming parts of their work day; tomorrow, it could mean working to secure automated gains for the masses.
 “I worry quite a bit that there really isn’t enough work to go around for everyone to work full-time,” Todd Hilehoffer said.
 “Why is earning money for stockholders more important than employee quality of life?”
-Gary, the early 90s self-automator, asked me.
+Gary, the early-’90s self-automator, asked me.
 “The system shouldn't be more important than the individuals who helped make that system relevant.”

-Self-automators show that coders are actually in a unique position to negotiate with employers over which automation-derived gains—like shorter work weeks and greater flexibility to pursue work that interests them—should be kept by workers.
-There’s little evidence of any interest in doing so, but theoretically, self-automators could organize, and distribute automation techniques among middle- and working-class coders, giving rising to an industry that could actually enjoy that 15-hour work week.
+Self-automators show that coders are actually in a unique position to negotiate with employers over which automation-derived gains—like shorter workweeks and greater flexibility to pursue work that interests them—should be kept by workers.
+There’s little evidence of any interest in doing so, but theoretically, self-automators could organize, and distribute automation techniques among middle- and working-class coders, giving rising to an industry that could actually enjoy that 15-hour workweek.
 It seems a rare opportunity—perhaps, with the advance of AI, one of the last—to try to set the terms for a mode of automation that puts people first.